vietbuiminh/force-academic-mk/_pages/research_PlowIceAge.md

   </figcaption>
 </figure>

-## Using geochronology to study paleoerosion rate
+## Climate, agriculture, and erosion rate
-To build a paleoerosion rate chronology, I pair cosmogenic <sup>10</sup>Be and optically stimulated luminescence dating.
-I relate pre-agricultural paleoerosion rate variability to paleoclimatic change and compare these shifts to increases seen post-Euro-American settlement.
+To study post-glacial erosion rates, I use paired cosmogenic <sup>10</sup>Be and optically stimulated luminescence dating on samples collected from a river terrace in the Whitewater River Valley, southeastern Minnesota. <br> <br> I compare my paleoerosion rate chronology to paleoclimatic change to see how climate drove erosion in the past.
+I then tie these climate-driven shifts to erosion rates after Euro-American was introduced to the landscape.

 <figure class="single">
   <img src="/assets/images/Dartmouth/plow_buriedsoil.JPG" alt="Buried Soil">